Alonso-del-Arte/chess/doc/Terminology.md

 ## C

+* **Capture** &mdash; The act of taking an opponent's piece and moving it off the board.
+Only knights can jump over intervening pieces of either side to capture.
+Only pawns capture in a different way from their non-capture moves, and only in the case of en passant does a capturing piece end up on a space other than where the captured piece was.
 * **Castling** &mdash; A special move in which the king and a rook come together for the king's protection.
 See the game rules for details.
 * **Centipawn** &mdash; A measure of a position's value in terms of pawns.
 Some